wojtekpirog/Home_Budget_Project_HTML_-_CSS_-_JS_Responsive/README.md

 1. Clone this repository on your local computer
 2. Run `index.html` file in your web browser
 3. Add, edit, delete your transactions and monitor your finances!

+You can view the application currently running at https://household-budget.netlify.app